A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Introduction

 This paper is organized as follows.
-In Sec.~\ref{sec:basicEqsH0}, we recapitulate the basic equations involved in the evolution of the background universe.
-In Sec.~\ref{sec:timedependingEoS}, we illustrate and discuss in qualitative terms the issues that arise in the backward and forward evolution of cosmological models having components with time-dependent EoS, and how to overcome them.
-In Sec.~\ref{sec:compmodelsH0}, we present quantitative results for exemplary models with DE, upon implementing our enhanced computational procedure in an amended version of the CLASS code.
+In Sect.~\ref{sec:basicEqsH0}, we recapitulate the basic equations involved in the evolution of the background universe.
+In Sect.~\ref{sec:timedependingEoS}, we illustrate and discuss in qualitative terms the consequences that arise in the computation of the expansion history for cosmological models having components with time-dependent EoS parameters.
+We introduce the \qn{fixed EDs} approach and compare it to the customary \qn{fixed $H_0$} approach, with respect to a constant as well as a time-dependent EoS parameter $w$.
+In Sect.~\ref{sec:compmodelsH0}, we present quantitative results for representative cosmological models with a dynamical model of DE, upon implementing our refined computational procedure in an amended version of the Cosmic Linear Anisotropy Solving System (CLASS).
 This way, we can accurately calculate the expansion histories and spectra, and discuss our results in comparison with those of the standard approach.
-We consider two different CPL-based model universes, one inspired by the mean values of the DES-Y3 results, and an alternative CPL model with positive $w_a$ parameter.
-In light of our findings, we include in Sec.~\ref{sec:observations} a discussion of the consequences for the Hubble tension problem, and we suggest a multi-step enhancement to be implemented in the standard MCMC routines, in order to increase the determined accuracy of the parameters of cosmological models with DE.
+We consider two different CPL-based model universes, one inspired by the mean values of the DES-Y3 results with a negative $w_a$ parameter, and an alternative CPL model with a positive $w_a$ parameter.
+In light of our findings, we include in Sect.~\ref{sec:observations} a discussion of the consequences for the Hubble tension problem, and we suggest a multi-step enhancement to be implemented in the standard MCMC routines, in order to increase the determined accuracy of the parameters of cosmological models with a dynamical model of DE.
 A summary and conclusion is presented in Sec~\ref{sec:discussionconclusionsH0}.
 The results of additional calculations and consistency checks can be found in two appendices.